NixOS/SC-election-2024/ec/process.md

 - If approved, add the "enough endorsements" label
 - If approved and the nominee submitted the candidate template form, merge the PR and leave this comment:
   ```
-  EC: This candidate has met the endorsements requirement.
+  EC: This candidate has met the endorsements requirement and submitted the nomination form, which makes them a valid candidate.
   ```
 - If approved but the nominee did not submit the candidate template form, leave a comment:
   ```